coolprobn/prabinpoudel.com.np/src/posts/articles/reset-password-react-rails.md

 Now try to send the email again and ….
 Magic!
 You are all set, you should get a new email that you added just now with a link redirecting to React app from where you can handle the rest of the process.
 Good Work!

 This is how you send a password reset email with custom design and instructions in React and Rails.
 I hope this article helped you a lot.
-If you have any suggestions or confusion, comment section is coming up on next release :P.
+If you have any suggestions or confusion, please let me know in the comment section below.